-Paper weight is an important consideration for every print project, as it has a big impact on the look and feel of the printed piece.
+Paper weight is an important consideration for every print project, as it has a significant impact on the look, feel, and quality of the printed piece.
+However, understanding the sizes and weights of paper can be confusing.
 One of the top questions asked by prospective printing customers is, “How do I choose the best paper weight for printing?”
 At Printivity, our customer service representatives frequently advise our customers on our suggestions based on their specific print job.

 We have found that having a good paper weight guide can help customers understand why we recommend a certain weight and make the best decision for their project.
 Here’s what you need to know before selecting the paper weight for a print project.

 Today’s commercial printing industry offers many different paper types and weights to choose from.
 These can range from basic Bond and Book types to Index, Cover, Text, and more.
 Printivity offers Text and Cover paper types of varying weights.
 We use the following for the majority of our customers’ print projects:

 Every good paper weight guide will discuss the various methods for specifying different paper weights and thicknesses.
 We have found it helpful to our customers to focus on the two most common:

 - U.S. Basis Weight.
 This is defined as “the weight of 500 sheets of paper in its basic unit uncut size.”
 The weight is determined before the paper is cut to its final size, such as Letter or Legal.

 - Metric weight.
 This refers to the actual weight of one sheet of paper cut 1 x 1 meter square.
 Always weighing the same size sheet provides a more uniform scale to judge a paper’s weight and thickness.
 The most common metric used here is GSM, or grams per square meter.

 For customers looking for a more straightforward method, Printivity recommends the following approach.

 The Simple Paper Weight Guide: How to Choose Paper for Printing

 Step 1: Choose the best paper weight according to the specifics of your print job.